imadelh/Neural-CDE/README.md

 # Interactive Conditional Density Estimation with Neual Network

-This project create a dashboard to simulate observations (x,y) from a joint distribution p(x,y) and train neural networks to estimate the conditional density p(y/x) (with access to hyper-parameters and training live).
+This project creates a dashboard to simulate observations (x,y) from a joint distribution p(x,y) and train neural networks to estimate the conditional density p(y/x) (with access to hyper-parameters and training live).

 Live version: https://nn-cde.imadelhanafi.com